What is Enterprise Governance?

 Corporate Governance Code

 More and more organizations today have a corporate governance code.
-It does not ensure, but it enables transparency in the organization and prevents a corrupt culture from growing.
+It does not ensure but enables organizational transparency and prevents a corrupt culture from growing.

 Read more about the UK Corporate Governance Code here